 The rational buyer wants to be given a logical reason for every choice.
 The emotional buyer, on the other hand, doesn’t care and may not analyze the decision, until after it’s made and the purchase has been made.

-Since the headline is the first contact point between you and your customers, you have to craft it carefully using an emotional approach to your marketing strategy, so that it appeals to your customers.
+Since the headline is the first contact point between you and your customers, you have to craft it carefully using an emotional approach to your social media and marketing strategy, so that it appeals to your customers.

 Follow these simple steps to nail an emotionally compelling headline: